estuary/flow/site/docs/reference/Connectors/capture-connectors/mongodb.md

    })
     ```

-    If you are using a userw ith access to all databases, then in your mongodb
+    If you are using a user with access to all databases, then in your mongodb
     address, you must specify `?authSource=admin` parameter so that
     authentication is done through your admin database.